Peggy’s Cove Infrastructure Improvement Strategy

 Safety + Harm Prevention Program

 - Safety Staff.
 Build Nova Scotia has contracted on-site attendants for short-term pilot to help address safety concerns in Peggy’s Cove.
-This program will return in Spring 2023, with timing to be confirmed.
+This program will return full time as of May 1, 2023 (from 8am-8pm).

 The attendants are providing direct intervention, communication, and education focused on visitor safety, harm prevention, any immediate safety issues on the public lands and infrastructure in Peggy’s Cove.
 Their presence has proven to be an effective addition to the efforts to increase harm prevention efforts and visitor safety in Peggy’s Cove.